 The final examination, or the dissertation defense, is a significant milestone in a graduate student’s career.
 This stage involves the student presenting their work to their doctoral committee and disseminating their work to the public.
 More information about the final exam/dissertation defense, including deadlines, thesis writing guidelines, and assembling a committee for the final defense is provided by the Graduate College Thesis Office.

-Questions about the program and its requirements may be directed to our Graduate Program Coordinator.
+Questions about the program and its requirements may be directed to our Graduate Program Office.

 Coursework for our Ph.D. students includes a minimum of four 500-level courses in chemical engineering and a minimum of four courses (including at least one 500-level course) in one or two other departments.
 Below are some of the classes that our students have selected; however, the course listings may change over time.
 Please refer to the course catalog for current courses of instruction.